Skip to Content

 Near Oronoco, at the Zumbro River, placer gold finds had been reported decades ago.
 Around Lake Vermilion, similar reports have been made; however, the town of Winston City was founded as gold was found in ore samples, but alas, Minnesota is not a good place to find gold.

-If you do wish to try your luck, then the areas around Soudan, Trout Lake, Ely, and Lake Vermilion in the northern parts of the state are your best bet.
+If you wish to try your luck, the areas around Soudan, Trout Lake, Ely, and Lake Vermilion in the northern parts of the state are your best bet.

 TIP: Check out the article below if you are interested in the complete guide on gold prospecting in Minnesota: